-The following individual policies have been developed to help insure that students can exercise their rights as individuals, while at the same time insure the rights of those around them in a community living setting.
-Community guidelines facilitate mutual respect and consideration for maintaining community standards; it is not simply the job of the Housing Staff to enforce policies.¬† Violations of Housing or University policies are seen as a breach of the terms of the Housing and Dining Lease Agreement, therefore subjecting the student to cancellation of the agreement and removal from residence.
+The following individual policies have been developed to help insure that students can exercise their rights as individuals, while at the same time ensure the rights of those around them in a community living setting.
+Community guidelines facilitate mutual respect and consideration for maintaining community standards; it is not simply the job of the Campus Living Staff to enforce policies.
+Violations of Campus Living or University policies are seen as a breach of the terms of the Campus Living and Dining Lease Agreement, therefore subjecting the student to cancellation of the agreement and removal from residence.

-The University reserves the right to deny housing to students who have violated Housing or University regulations, who have damaged facilities or property, or who have displayed behaviors that pose a risk to themselves or others in the Housing community.
+The University reserves the right to deny housing to students who have violated Campus Living or University regulations, who have damaged facilities or property, or who have displayed behaviors that pose a risk to themselves or others in the Campus Living community.

-As listed in the Housing and Dining Lease Agreement, students shall not drink dispense, possess or process alcoholic beverages on University property or at University functions on campus.
-However, persons of legal age as prescribed by state law regarding alcoholic beverages (21 years of age) may possess and consume these beverages in the privacy of their own room, provided all persons sharing the space are of legal age.
+As listed in the Campus Living Lease Agreement, students shall not drink dispense, possess or process alcoholic beverages on University property or at University functions on campus.
+However, persons of legal age as prescribed by state law regarding alcoholic beverages (21 years of age) may possess and consume these beverages in the privacy of their own bedroom, provided all roommates sharing the individual space are of legal age.

-To drink, dispense, or possess alcoholic beverages in a common area or on the grounds of the Housing complex is not allowed, even if you are of legal age. (see laws below)¬† Anyone found with an open container of alcoholic beverages in a common area or on the grounds will be asked to pour out the contents immediately and will be subject to disciplinary and/or legal action.¬† Any remaining alcoholic beverages found in a common area and/or on the grounds will be confiscated by a staff member.¬† Kegs, pony kegs, party balls, etc. are not allowed in the residence halls or on the grounds, and any found will be confiscated by a Housing Staff member.¬† Irresponsible behavior of residents and/or their guests while under the influence of intoxicants will result in disciplinary action.
+To drink, dispense, or possess alcoholic beverages in a common area or on the grounds of the Campus Living complex is not allowed, even if you are of legal age. (see laws below.)
+Kegs, pony kegs, party balls, etc. are not allowed in the residence halls or on the grounds.
+Any resident and/or guest found under the influence of intoxicants while on Campus Living property will be referred to disciplinary action.

-If Housing Staff has reason to believe illegal substances such as marijuana is present or being used in a residence hall.¬† Public Safety will be contacted and may utilize the Little Rock Canine Drug Enforcement Task Force to assist in searching and investigating.
+If Campus Living Staff has reason to believe illegal substances such as marijuana is present or being used in a residence hall Public Safety will be contacted and may utilize the Little Rock Canine Drug Enforcement Task Force to assist in searching and investigating.
 DPS officers do have power of arrest and may exercise that power in the residence halls.
-Any student found in violation of alcohol or illegal drug laws will be subject to arrest, immediate removal from residence, and punitive action by the Office of the Dean of Students.
+Any student found in violation of alcohol or illegal drug laws will be subject to arrest, immediate removal from residence and/or punitive action by the Office of the Dean of Students.
 In accordance with federal law, the University reserves the right to contact parents if a student under 21 years of age is found responsible for a drug or alcohol violation.

-Bottles, cans, and any other containers packaged as an alcoholic beverage container may not be displayed in a room where alcoholic beverages are not allowed (in a room/suite/apartment with minors).¬† Because of health and sanitation reasons, students may not collect empty open beverage containers.
+Bottles, cans, and any other containers packaged as an alcoholic beverage container may not be displayed in a room where alcoholic beverages are not allowed (in a room/suite/apartment with minors).
+Due to health and sanitation reasons, students may not collect empty open beverage containers.

-Because of the campus solicitation policy, residents are not permitted to carry on any organized business (i.e. haircutting, tailoring, baby-sitting, etc.) from their rooms or use their room telephone numbers for business purposes.
+The campus solicitation policy states that residents are not permitted to carry on any organized business (i.e. hair cutting, tailoring, baby-sitting, nail salon, etc.) from their rooms or any Campus Living property.